-Campbell Thomas received her MFA from the University of California, Berkeley in 2000 and her BFA from the Pennsylvania State University in 1998.
-She has been an artist-in-residence three times at the Hambidge Center in Rabun Gap, Georgia, as well as at the Skowhegan School for Painting and Sculpture in Skowhegan, Maine.
+Barbaras work has been exhibited nationally, in such venues as the Weatherspoon Art Museum in Greensboro, North Carolina, the Atlanta Center for Contemporary Art, the Urban Institute of Contemporary Art in Grand Rapids, Michigan, A.I.R.
+Gallery in Brooklyn, New York and 1708 Gallery in Richmond, Virginia.
+She received her MFA from the University of California, Berkeley (2000) and her BFA from the Pennsylvania State University (1998).
+She has been an artist-in-residence three times at the Hambidge Center for Creative Arts and Sciences in Rabun Gap, Georgia, as well as at the Skowhegan School for Painting and Sculpture in Skowhegan, Maine.
 Additionally, she was a fellow at the Yale Summer School of Music and Art in Norfolk, Connecticut.

 Barbara Campbell Thomas lives and works in Climax, North Carolina.
 She is represented by Schulman Project in Baltimore, Maryland.